nelsonfigueroa/nelson.cloud/content/blog/learning_go.md

 $ mkdir go
 ```

-Inside the `go` directory, we'll need another directory: `src`
+Inside the `go` directory, we'll create three directories, `src`, `bin`, and `pkg`.

 ```
-$ mkdir src
+$ mkdir src bin pkg
 ```

-This is where all of our source code will go.
+The `src` directory is where all of our source code will go.
 It is inside this `src` directory where you can create additional directories for each of your projects.
+The `bin` directory will hold binaries when we compile code.
+The `pkg` directory will hold intermediate binaries used when compiling, such as third-party libraries that we might import.

-Let's make a "hello world" project:
+Let's make a "hello world" project in the `src` directory:

 ```
 $ mkdir hello
 ```

-The path of the example directory should be `~/go/src/hello`.
+The path should be `~/go/src/hello`.

 ## Go Basics